 Feb.
 2024 - Feb.
 2026 Core Fellow at Penland School of Craft.

-Jan.
-2024 - Feb.
-8 2024 Residency at Vermont Studio Center.
+Jan. - Feb.
+2024 Residency at Vermont Studio Center.

 Jan.
 2024 - Resident Presentation at Vermont Studio Center.

-Aug.
-2023 - Dec.
-2023 Apprentice of Caroline Woolard
+Aug. - Dec.
+2023 Apprentice of Caroline Woolard.

 Aug. - Dec.
-2023 Teaching Assistant for Caroline Woolard’s class: Art Worlds We Want, studio and seminar
+2023 Teaching Assistant for Caroline Woolard’s class: Art Worlds We Want, studio and seminar.

-Aug.
-2023 - Dec.
+Aug. - Dec.
 2023 Visiting Scholar at George Washington University The Corcoran School of Art and Design.

 Oct.
 2023 Artist Talk for Caroline Wollard’s class: Art Worlds We Want.